tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 toc = true
 +++

-An easy way to try out Tinkerbell locally is via [Vagrant](https://www.vagrantup.com).
+This easiest way to try out Tinkerbell locally is by using [Vagrant](https://www.vagrantup.com).

-Vagrant wraps and glues together different technologies to help you write as code repetitive environment mixing virtualization or cloud providers such as VirtualBox, libvirt, AWS, GCP with provisioning techniques like Puppet, Ansible, Bash.

-In this context we use VirtualBox or libvirt as a virtualization platform and bash for provisioning all the required tools and configurations.

-Following this tutorial, you will end up with a provisioner up and running and a worker ready to handle actions and workflows.
+This tutorial will show you how to use Vagrant to setup a provisioner and a worker ready to handle actions and workflows.

 ## Prerequisites